-The necessity for proper gas manifold design cannot be overstated.
+Proper gas manifold design is absolutely essential.
 Ideally, the dynamic flow performance of the manifold design should be checked out using computer modeling before making hardware.
 After design and during developmental testing, the manifold should be instrumented and monitored in order to verify acceptability of the design.

-The inside diameter of the gas feeder pipes connecting the SOGAV to the gas manifold must be the same size or greater than the gas inlet hole in the SOGAV.
-This diameter is 35.03 mm.
+The inside diameter of the gas feeder pipes connecting the SOGAV valves to the gas manifold must be the same size or greater than the gas inlet hole in the SOGAV valve.
+This diameter is 44 mm.
 This pipe must be as short as possible.
 The length of this pipe affects the acceleration of the gas immediately after the valve opens.
 Increased opening duration is required to compensate for long feeder pipe lengths.